Browser issue

 balance of payments

-The balance of payments is a measure of the money a country receives and the money the country pays out.
-It consists of the current account, the capital account and the financial account.
+The balance of payments (BOP) is a measure of how much money a country earns abroad and spends on foreign goods and services.
+It includes different accounts such as the current account, the capital account and the financial account.
 The BOP should, in theory, always be balanced, with a deficit in one account being matched by surpluses in the others.
-However, imbalances in the BOP can affect the economy.
+If there are imbalances, it can have effects on the country’s economy.

 balance sheet